Elena Marie Enseñado

-She joined IHS after completing her Master's degree in Urban Management and Development (Urban Environmental Management and Climate Change, Urban Housing and Livelihoods) in September 2013.
-Before her graduate studies in the Netherlands, she worked in various development projects for local and international clients -from the sectors of alternative education and livelihood development to biodiversity conservation and environmental management - in the Philippines.
+Elena joined IHS after completing her Master's degree in Urban Management and Development, specializing in Urban Environmental Management and Climate Change, in 2013.
+Before her graduate studies in the Netherlands, she worked on various development projects for local and international clients, such as climate change, biodiversity conservation, and natural resource management, in the Philippines.

 Riera-Spiegelhalder, M., Campos-Rodrigues, L., Enseñado, E. M., Dekker-Arlain, J. den, Papadopoulou, O., Arampatzis, S. & Vervoort, K. (2023).
 Socio-economic assessment of ecosystem-based and other adaptation strategies in coastal areas: A systematic review.
 Journal of Marine Science and Engineering, 11(2), 319. https://doi.org/10.3390/jmse11020319